 No list of electric cars is complete without a reference to Tesla, the leading electric car provider.
 Tesla is headquartered in Palo Alto, California and led by its CEO, the famous Elon Musk.
-Tesla designs and manufactures electric cars and batteries.
+Tesla designs and manufactures electric cars and batteries, so it is a good way to invest in lithium.
 Additionally, Tesla is also involved in the solar panel and roof industry, further cementing its role in an environmentally friendly future.

 Since its inception in 2003, Tesla has pioneered the electric car market and achieved the rank of the global leading producer of electric cars.
-Tesla’s Model 3 electric car currently ranks as the world’s best-selling electric car with more than over 500,000 sold.
-As the electric car market is still in its infancy, Tesla has still yet struggled to have a profitable year but has managed to achieve several profitable quarters.
+Tesla’s Model 3 electric car currently ranks as the world’s best-selling electric car with more than over 365,000 sold in 2020 alone.

 Nio is a Chinese electric vehicle manufacturer founded in 2014 that is headquartered in Shanghai, China.
 It is sometimes referred to as the Tesla of China.
-Nio is in earlier phases of growth when compared to Tesla and experienced revenue increases of 56% from 2018 to 2019.
+Nio is in earlier phases of growth when compared to Tesla but has already experienced revenue increases of 146% between 2019 and 2020.

-Nio has seen its share price 85% year to date with a current price of around $7.00.
-Nio has a 52-week low of 1.19 and a 52-week high of 7.90 and a market cap of $8.13bn*.
+Nio saw its share price accelerate in 2020.
+Although it previously classified as a penny stock, it has risen substantially to a current price of around $52.00 and a market cap of $80.85bn.
 Although it can be perceived as a riskier bet when compared to Tesla due to the company’s size and infancy, Nio is still a highly innovative company that has the potential for large-scale future growth.

-General Motors have seen its share price fall since the start of 2020 and currently sits at a share price of around $25.00.
-GM has a market cap of around $36bn and the company has seen a 52-week low of 14.32 and a 52-week high of 41.90*.
+General Motors has seen its share price rise since the start of 2020 and currently sits at a share price of around $53.00.
+GM has a market cap of around $76.22bn.

-Aptiv has seen its share price fall since the start of 2020 and is currently priced at around $75.00 a share.
-Aptiv has a market cap of approximately $20bn and the company has seen a 52-week low of 29.22 and a 52-week high of 99.04.
+Aptiv has seen its share price rise since the start of 2020 and is currently priced at around $150.00 a share.
+Aptiv has a market cap of approximately $41.91bn.

-Kandia technologies group is a Chinese company that specialises in the manufacture of batteries and electric cars.
-Like Nio, Kandi is in its early stages of growth and only has a market cap of $161.19m*.
-At a stock price of just $3.05 Kandi Technologies is classified as a penny stock, and should be treated as one – a highly speculative investment with large opportunities for growth, and loss.
+Kandia Technologies Group is a Chinese company that specialises in the manufacturing of batteries and electric cars.
+Like Nio, Kandi is in its early stages of growth and only has a market cap of $546.45m.
+Until mid-2020, Kandi Technologies had a stock price of around $3-4, classifying it as a penny stock; however, since this date, it has risen to around $9 per share.
+This means that it could still be a highly speculative investment with large opportunities for growth and loss.

 CMC Markets is an execution-only service provider.
 The material (whether or not it states any opinions) is for general information purposes only, and does not take into account your personal circumstances or objectives.
 Nothing in this material is (or should be considered to be) financial, investment or other advice on which reliance should be placed.
 No opinion given in the material constitutes a recommendation by CMC Markets or the author that any particular investment, security, transaction or investment strategy is suitable for any specific person.
 The material has not been prepared in accordance with legal requirements designed to promote the independence of investment research.
 Although we are not specifically prevented from dealing before providing this material, we do not seek to take advantage of the material prior to its dissemination.